 - The engineers at your managed service provider are already over-extended and do not have the time to make up-front time investments due to challenges being faced by other clients.

 - The provider doesn’t have a long enough average client tenure to justify all of this up-front work, because they won’t have time to recoup the investment.

 - The provider has a high enough engineer turnover that the knowledge will be lost due to employee turnover before they recoup their investment.

 - The provider brings so many new clients on-board each month that it’s not worth investing in long-term relationships with the clients they already have.

 If your IT provider isn’t taking the time to dive deeper than just your technology, they’re providing you with subpar IT support.
 You’ll know if your IT provider isn’t serving your needs if:

 - They don’t care enough about your business, your users, and your growth objectives to learn much about them.

-- They don’t continually find ways to improve your organization’s efficiency, but instead view your company as a revenue steam.
+- They don’t continually find ways to improve your organization’s efficiency but instead view your company as a revenue stream.